canyon289/conference_playbook/_sources/01_preface/author.md

 This was more than just shallow fun, it changed my fundamental life experience.
-From learning English so I could make friends (English is my second language), or coming to understand what how
+From learning English so I could make friends (English is my second language), or coming to understand what how.
+Importantly the librarians themselves were a great help, if you asked them any question of your choosing they would do their best to support.
+This combination of knowledge access and supportive people was quite a magical combination.

-Because of this people assumed I'd love grade school, but I did not.
+Because of this people assumed I'd love school, but I did not.
 At school you get little choice, you're taught what's prescribed for the duration and depth its prescribed.
 Your interest in the matter was irrelevant.
 Importantly the teachings were not free, in the sense that talking to your peers and coming with new approaches was either unsupported or often discouraged.
 The content